ehoang0106/blog/source/_drafts/containerized.md

    - Implement health checks
    - Set up automated backups
    - Add monitoring dashboard
-   - Monitor Raspberry Pi temperature and performance
+   - Configure performance insights

 ## Conclusion

-This project demonstrates the power of combining web scraping, local database storage, and visualization to create a useful tool, all running efficiently on a Raspberry Pi.
+This project demonstrates the power of combining web scraping, data storage, and visualization to create a useful tool.
 The modular architecture allows for easy maintenance and future enhancements.
-The use of Docker ensures consistent deployment, while Cloudflare Tunnel provides secure remote access to the application.
-This setup proves that powerful web applications can run effectively on cost-effective hardware while maintaining professional-grade features and security.
+The initial AWS deployment showcased the power of cloud services, while the migration to Raspberry Pi proved that powerful applications can run efficiently on cost-effective hardware.
+The use of modern technologies like Docker, AWS services, and Cloudflare Tunnel ensures consistent deployment and secure access across different environments.

 For the complete implementation, you can check out my code [here](https://github.com/ehoang0106/RDS).